15 Tips for Cooking Thanksgiving While Camping

 Lanterns: Lanterns are great, but you will want to find some way to hang them above where you are sitting.
 Otherwise, they will be shining light straight into your eyes.

-Headlamps: There is no substitute for the hands-free, directional, task lighting of a headlamp.
+Headlamps: There is no substitute for a headlamp’s hands-free, directional, task lighting.
 If you’re cooking or washing up dishes, a headlamp is ideal.

 Friends at a campsite one person is putting a log onto the campfire